jakeogh/colorpipe/README.md

 The net has plenty[1] of questions that boil down to "terminal app X has color output, but the color is lost when piped or redireced".

-Glossig over the details, in general it's because the app detects that it's not outputing to a terminal directly and does not send the ASCII color codes.
+Glossig over the details, in general it's because the app detects that it's not writing on stdout to a terminal and therefore does not send the ASCII color codes.

 The solution is normally to ask the app to output the ASCII color codes anyway.
 This is app specific.